dita-ot/dita-ot/README.markdown

         ant dist

-   Distribution packages are build into the `target` directory.
+   Distribution packages are built in the `target` directory.

    If Ant throws an error like `java.lang.OutOfMemoryError: Java heap space`, you probably need to increase the maximum Java heap size.
 One way to do this is to set the `ANT_OPTS` environment variable to a value like `-Xmx1024m`.